 The Third floor has stacks space as well as a large open study area.
 This floor also has a classroom space.

-The Academic Liaisons for the Science and Engineering majors work out of SEL rather than Du Bois.
+The Subject Librarians for the Science and Engineering majors work out of SEL rather than Du Bois.
 You can meet with them at SEL or make an appointment online through the Library website.

-The Service Desk functions nearly identically to the Circ Desk at Du Bois, but has the added benefit of also housing the majority of their other functions as well.
+The Service Desk functions nearly identically to the Ask Us Area at Du Bois, but has the added benefit of also housing the majority of their other functions as well.
 Any book taken out from the Library can be returned to any desk.
 If you would like books that you requested to be delivered to SEL rather than Du Bois you can speak with the staff there to learn how to do that.

 The Second floor also has exhibit space which is used to feature local artists and event space for speakers and lectures.